cmboling/doodly-doofest/workshop.md

 ## Code scanning

 Code scanning enables developers to integrate security analysis tooling into their developing workflow.
-In this workshop we will focus on the CodeQL static analysis tooling provided by GitHub that helps developers detect common vulnerabilities and coding errors.
+In this workshop we will focus on the CodeQL static analysis tooling that helps developers detect common vulnerabilities and coding errors.

 ### _**Practical Exercise 2**_